Every day is Earth Day at Loyola

 April 21: Students can also join hundreds of clean energy supporters and the Illinois Environmental Council in Springfield during Green Lobby Day.

 April 22: On Earth Day, Loyolans are invited to celebrate the past year’s sustainability accomplishments at the (b)Earth Day Party in the Institute of Environmental Sustainability’s St. Ignatius Plaza.

 April 23, 24: Community members can get their hands dirty building a new rain garden (April 23, 11 a.m., north side of Sullivan Center) or by planting a ceremonial tree for Arbor Day (April 24, 11 a.m., on the East Quad).

 Throughout the year

 Loyola’s commitment to the environment extends far beyond Earth Week.
-The University has been a leader in sustainability for years, and it recently was named the seventh greenest college campus in the country by the Sierra Club.
+The University has been a leader in sustainability for years, and it recently was named the fourth greenest college campus in the country by the Sierra Club.

-In 2016, Loyola partnered with the International Jesuit Ecology Project to launch Healing Earth, a free digital environmental science textbook.
+Earlier this year, Loyola partnered with the International Jesuit Ecology Project to launch Healing Earth, a free digital environmental science textbook.
 More than 90 scholars from Jesuit institutions across the world contributed to the project, which is intended for high school and college students, as well as adult learners worldwide.